Producer/Director/Screenwriter: Larry Cohen

 Mexico doesn’t just send us their rapists; they also send their Aztec gods — in this case, a dragon-like creature name Quetzalcoatl.
 It takes up residence in New York and makes occasional trips to bite the heads off people.
 The city is trying to find it but instead, ex-junkie Jimmy accidentally finds it in the Chrysler Building after a failed robbery.
 He sells the information to the city.
 Also: someone is killing and skinning people — leaving cool bodies.

-This film uses almost few special effects (lots of make-up effects, though).
+This film uses very few special effects (lots of make-up effects, though).
 Yet it is incredibly effective.
 You should definitely seek this one out.

 The Quacky Slasher (2017)